passadis/CosmosDB-ADUsers/functionApps/readme.md

-Use these files o deploy the Functions from Local deployement
+Use these files to deploy the Functions from Local deployement